-The Salt Lake City School District’s primary goal is to provide every student with equitable access to high quality and culturally relevant instruction, curriculum, support and other educational resources to insure college and career readiness.
+The Salt Lake City School District’s primary goal is to provide every student with equitable access to high quality and culturally relevant instruction, curriculum, support, and other educational resources to ensure college and career readiness.
 Below is a list of public schools students residing in District 1 generally attend.
 Elementary Schools: Backman Elementary Escalante Elementary […]

 Fairpark Community Garden